bennetthub500/personal/_portfolio/AO_doc sample nextJS hello.md

 title: "Docs sample: Front End Frameworks 101"
 ---

-Front end frameworks 101 for technical writers with Next.js
+Front end frameworks 101 for beginners with Next.js

-This tutorial enables you to create a Hello World page using Next.js, Node.js, and npm.
-Learning the basic setup from this Hello World demonstration is a useful introduction to development frameworks.
+For a project where I needed to learn the basics of front end frameworks, I was unable to easily find hello-world content where a beginner could learn about Next.js, Node.js, and npm by installing them.
+I decided to create this tutorial to document these first-steps.
+It also serves as a procedural writing sample.

 In this tutorial you will use:
 - [Next.js](https://nextjs.org) - a front-end framework for building apps or sites utilizing React components.